Algebraic dynamic programming

 end

-What is interesting is that because this semi ring essentially inherits its structure from two other semi rings, we can also inherit our weight functions from the two semi rings.
+Something interesting to notice is that because this semi ring essentially inherits all of its structure from two other semi rings, it can also inherit its weight function from the two semi rings.

 weight(::Type{Sel{A,B}}, x) where {A,B} = Sel(weight(A, x), weight(B, x))